Artists-for-Humanity/discord-bot-starter-kit/docs/START.md

 # Getting Started

-1. Make sure you set up your Discord bot using the above steps.
+Make sure you [setup a discord bot](SETUP.md) before doing these steps.

 1. Clone the repository to your computer using the Github desktop app.
 1. Copy the `.env.example` file and name it `.env`.
 1. Go to the [Discord developer portal](https://discord.com/developers/applications).